kumaresh17/FruitsiOSApp/README.md

 **Basic Features:**

 a.
-This is pretty very simple app, on launch of the app it will load the fruits list from an Api.
+This is a pretty very simple app, on launch of the app it will load the fruits list from an Api.
 User can select any fruit from the list to navigate to detail screen and see the details of the fruits
     •    Price in pounds and pence
     •    Weight in KG
 b.
 The user can be able to invoke a reloading of the fruit api by pull to refresh on the fruit list screen.